Security Annotation Framework

 Access Control via SAF and JAAS

 The AccessManager interface is an integration point for authorization providers that can make instance-level authorization decisions.
 Authorization providers are implementations of policy decision points.
-The SAF project provides a lightweight default authorization provider that extends the Java Authentication and Authorization Service (JAAS) with instance-level access control features (SAF JAAS module).
+The SAF project provides an authorization provider (for demonstration purposes only) that extends the Java Authentication and Authorization Service (JAAS) with instance-level access control features (SAF JAAS module).
 Usage of this provider is optional.
 You may also integrate providers from other security frameworks or reuse providers from existing applications.

 Annotations